mlhartme/stool/DOCUMENTATION.md

 ## Installing

-TODO

-Stool is split into a client and a server part; `dashboard` as is part of the server.
-You'll normally install just the client part, and the server uses a server set up by your operating team.

-### Client installation

 Prerequisites:
 * Linux or Mac
-* Java 8 or higher.
-This is prerequisite because Stool is implemented in Java 8, you need it to run Stool itself.
+* Java 12 or higher.
+This is prerequisite because Stool is compiled for Java 12, you need it to run Stool itself.
-  However, you can build and run your stages with any Java version you choose.
-* Docker 1.26 or newer (used by `sc build`)
+* If you want to use Kubernetes Contexts: Helm 3.

 Install steps
 * Download the latest `application.sh` file from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.oneandone.stool%22%20AND%20a%3A%22main%22)
 * Make it executable, rename it to `sc` and add it to your $PATH.
-* run `sc setup` and follow the instructions
+* run `sc setup`

-### Server installation
+* adjust `configuration.yaml`

+### Run a server

 TODO
-* see https://github.com/mlhartme/stool/blob/stool-6.x/server/src/helm/values.yaml for available values
-* helm install ...

-Technically, Stool server is a proxy for Kubernetes, it uses a services account to access Kubernetes API.
-Users authenticate against Stool server, they do not have access to Kubernetes.

 ### Building Stool